 In studying Biochemistry at Union, you will develop a deep and thorough understanding of the inner workings of cells, including study of proteins, DNA/RNA and other biomolecules.
-Working both in small classes and labs taught only by faculty with Ph.D.s, and by conducting undergraduate research side-by-side with our faculty, you will gain the skills necessary to advance further in this field.
+Working in small classes and labs taught only by faculty with Ph.D.s, and by conducting undergraduate research side-by-side with our faculty, you will gain the skills needed to advance further in this field.

 The four research labs are situated alongside areas that house equipment such as PCR machines for the replication of DNA. a cold room for purification of proteins, and culture facilities for growing and storing cells.
-These facilities allow students to engage in research that culminates in both presentations at the annual national Experimental Biology meeting, and publications with faculty.
+These facilities allow students to engage in research that culminates in presentations at the annual national Experimental Biology meeting and publications with faculty.
 The suite also houses the Kane Biochemistry Teaching Laboratory, which features state-of-the-art biomolecular research equipment and a 3D projector for the display of molecules.

-As part of your academic program in Biochemistry, you may also choose to pursue our term abroad in Sicily, where you will engage in research projects with scientists and graduate students at the National Research Council in Palermo.
+As part of your academic program in Biochemistry, you may choose to pursue our term abroad in Sicily, where you will engage in research with scientists and graduate students at the National Research Council in Palermo.

 Union Biochemistry majors have gone on to pursue graduate work in biochemistry, molecular, and cell biology, as well as in medicine, dentistry and other allied health professions.
-Graduates of our program can be found doing research in such fields as biomedicine and forensics at foundations, in government and corporations.
+Graduates can be found doing research in such fields as biomedicine and forensics at foundations, in government and corporations.
 The analytical skills developed by our Biochemistry majors also have contributed to their success in in such diverse areas as law and financial services.